fastlane/docs/docs/best-practices/gitignore.md

 fastlane/test_output
 ```

-It is recommended to not store the screenshots in the git repo.
-Instead, use fastlane to re-generate the screenshots whenever they are needed.
+It is recommended that you avoid storing screenshots in the Git repo.
+Instead, use fastlane to re-generate screenshots whenever they are needed.